paps/api-store/store/Instagram Follower Collector/Instagram Follower Collector.md

 # ⚙️️Repetition setup ⚙️ { repetition_setup }

 Now that your API is ready, you should set up repetitive launches.
 That way, your scraping will be spread over days, weeks or even months.
-You can also specify the number of profiles to get followers from per launch, or leave that field blank to scrape every profile from your list.
+You can also specify the number of profiles to process per launch, or leave that field blank to process every profile from your list.

 To do so, simply hit the “Settings” button to define when your API is launched: